This list of food holidays in July gives us so many foods and drinks to celebrate, and recipes to share.

-- National Fortune Cookie Day – These fortune cookies have 0 calories!
+- National Fortune Cookie Day – Celebrate the day by making some fabric fortune cookies.
+These fortune cookies have 0 calories!

 - National Junk Food Day – Learn who made the first junk food?
 (The answer might surprise you.)

-Just one week left.
-Which day will you celebrate?
+There is just one week left.
+Which food holiday will you celebrate?

 - National Penuche Fudge Day – What on earth is penuche fudge, anyway?

 - National Vanilla Ice Cream Day – Use vanilla ice cream to make almond ice cream sandwiches to celebrate.

 - National Tequila Day – Use Patron tequila to make this refreshing Pineapple Cocktail.